Midnight Painters

 Alice Sloan

 Alice Sloan is an 18 year old singer-songwriter from Bangor in Northern Ireland, influenced by artists such as Fiona Apple, Jeff Buckley, Adrianne Lenker and Haley Heynderickx.
 Her debut EP Borrowed Not Bought is raw and personal, with uncompromising lyrics touching on themes of self-discovery and paving your own path.
-She joins Sheela at The Union Bar at Queens University Student Union in BELFAST on Thursday 25 September 2025
+She supports Foreign Mornings at The Belfast Barge in Belfast on Saturday 18 April 2025.

 JOYFUL